 Actigraphs and Alzheimer’s Risk

 The actigraph is mostly used by sleep medicine clinicians.
-In fact, we recently reported on research that showed how people wearing actigraphs and were documented to take long daytime naps are at a higher risk for Alzheimer’s disease.
+We recently reported on research that showed how people wearing actigraphs and were documented to take long daytime naps are at a higher risk for Alzheimer’s disease.

 More Active in The Afternoon